dense-analysis/ale/CONTRIBUTING.md

 The "online documentation" file used for this project lives in `doc/ale.txt`.
 This is the file used for generating `:help` text inside Vim itself.
-There are some guidlines to follow for this file.
+There are some guidelines to follow for this file.

 1. Keep all text within a column size of 79 characters, inclusive.
 2. Open a section with 79 `=` or `-` characters, for headings and subheadings.